184.108.40.206 Security Identifiers (SIDs)

 Figure 3: SID with account association

 For most uses, the SID can be treated as a single long identifier for an account.
 By the time a specific SID is associated with a resource or logged in a file, it is effectively just a single entity.
-For some cases, however, it should conceptually be treated as two values: a value that indicates the issuing authority and an identifier relative to that authority.
-Sending a series of SIDs, all from the same issuer, is one example: the list can easily be compressed to be the issuer portion and the list of IDs relative to that issuer.
+For some cases, however, it should conceptually be treated as two values: a value that indicates the issuing authority and an identifier that is relative to that authority.
+Sending a series of SIDs, all from the same issuer, is one example: the list can easily be compressed to be the issuer portion and the list of IDs that is relative to that issuer.

 Windows supports the concept of groups with much the same mechanisms as individual accounts.
 Each group has a name, just as the accounts have names.
 Each group also has an associated SID.